Research Interests

 Dr Alessandro Abbouda, Clinical Research Fellow

-2018 | Prize for Best Presentation at the UCL FLMS postdoctoral research and careers symposium Awarded to Rose Richardson, Research Associate |
+2018 | Prize for Best Presentation at the UCL FLMS postdoctoral research symposium Awarded to Rose Richardson, Research Associate |

 2018 | International Usher syndrome conference 2018 Travel Award for an excellent paper Awarded to Maria Toms, Research Associate |